 Apply for HCAP

-If you are in need of financial assistance, feel free to download our financial assistance application or contact us and we will be available to help you complete Medicaid and HCAP applications.
+If you are in need of financial assistance, feel free to download our financial assistance form or contact us and we will be available to help you complete Medicaid and HCAP applications.
 Please contact us at (330) 263-8418.

 The information provided below is a comprehensive list of charges for each inpatient and outpatient service or item provided by a hospital, also known as a chargemaster.
 It is not a helpful tool for patients to comparison shop between hospitals or to estimate what health care services are going to cost.
 Most patients are more interested in what their exact services are going to cost them personally, after their insurance has considered the charges and applied the benefits in their insurance policy.